 Next come each round of play across the sheet with 12 columns per round.
 Looking at the column headers and you'll see that 10 of the 12 columns are hidden from view.

-In bowls the 2 opponents are paired by the rink the game occupies, but in general terms this is just a generic game number.
+In most cases this is just the rink number, but in general terms it is just a generic game number.
 Chartroom comes with standard rink tables from bowls (known as Masterdata to determine who plays who in each round (although you can supply your own data).

 Important – Don't change the formatting of these round columns, or copy them elsewhere in the sheet.

 The purple columns to the right are all about team totals, rankings, and qualifying indicators.

 If the pools are to be sorted by team rank the easiest way is to copy the Pos value to column A. In the above chart you would set cell A5 to

 You would enter all results for the round and then sort the pool, either from the Chartroom menu (Pool play > Sort pool by column A), or by entering the shortcode

 Players require 3 wins from 4 to qualify.
 Chartroom sums wins (including draws), shot differential (±), and total shots for.
 Qualifiers have a Q in the Q column.